TobikoData/sqlmesh/docs/quickstart/ui.md

 ![Run plan pane](./ui/ui-quickstart_run-plan.png)

-Click the blue button labeled `Apply And Backfill` to apply the plan and initiate backfill.
-The `Backfill` section contents at the bottom will update.
+Click the blue button labeled `Apply Changes And Backfill` to apply the plan and initiate backfill.

+The page will update and new output sections will appear.
+Each section reflects a stage in the plan application and will be green if the step succeeded.

+The `Tests Completed` section indicates that the project's [unit tests](../concepts/tests.md) ran successfully.

+The `Snapshot Tables Created` indicates that [snapshots](../concepts/architecture/snapshots.md) of the added and modified models were created successfully.

-The updated backfill output shows the operation's completion status.
+The `Backfilled` section shows progress indicators for the backfill operations.
 The first progress indicator shows the total number of tasks and completion percentage for the entire backfill operation.
 The remaining progress bars show completion percentage and run time for each model (very fast in this simple example).

 ![Apply plan pane](./ui/ui-quickstart_apply-plan.png)

-Click the blue `Done` button to close the pane.
+Click the `Go Back` button to close the pane.

 You've now created a new production environment with all of history backfilled.

 ### 2.2 Create a dev environment
-Now that you've created a production environment, it's time to create a development environment so that you can modify models without affecting production.
+Now that you've created the production environment, it's time to create a development environment so you can modify models without affecting production.

-Open the environment menu by clicking the button labeled `prod \/` next to the blue `Run plan` button on the top right.
+Open the environment menu by clicking the button labeled `prod \/` next to the green `Plan` button on the top right.
 Type `dev` into the Environment field and click the blue `Add` button.

 ![Open environment menu](./ui/ui-quickstart_create-dev.png)